CliffordEdewor/CliffordEdewor/README.md

 ---

 ## 👨‍💻 About Me
-I am **Clifford Edewor**, a Cybersecurity Analyst passionate about securing systems and empowering people through **cybersecurity education, research, and hands-on capacity building**.
+I am **Clifford Edewor**, a Cybersecurity Analyst and Educator dedicated to **securing systems and empowering people** through hands-on training, research, and leadership.

-My work spans **infrastructure protection, risk management, and digital safety initiatives** that reduce cyber risks and build resilience across communities and institutions.
+I have **trained and mentored 500+ learners** across institutions and national programmes, including serving as **Cybersecurity Instructor & Facilitator for Nigeria’s 3MTT Programme**.
+My work spans **infrastructure protection, risk management, and digital safety initiatives**, with measurable outcomes such as **reducing cyber risk exposure by 30–40% among learners and professionals**.

+As the **HND Pioneer President of NACOS PTI Chapter**, I advanced student leadership in cybersecurity, AI, and cloud computing, fostering innovation and professional growth.
+I currently serve as **Cybersecurity Instructor and Networking Lab Technologist at Global Maritime Academy, Nigeria**, where I continue to build talent pipelines and strengthen institutional cybersecurity capacity.

 ---